hey-network/mainchain/readme.md

 This is encapsulated with the npm commands `npm run flatten:token`, `npm run flatten:token-sale`, `npm run flatten:vesting-trustee`.
 These commands output `*.flat.sol` files that can then be used in Etherscan.

 > Currently, there is verification mismatch to be clarified on Etherscan.
-Note that the flattened outputs are produced with the wrong Solidity pragma version, this is potentially the reason for the mismatch.
+Note that the flattened outputs are produced with the wrong Solidity pragma version.
+This is, potentially, the reason behind the mismatch.